RolandMWebster/Brooklyn_Income_Geospatial/Income_Brooklyn_NY.md

 Adding Fill by Income
 ---------------------

-Let's add the variable we're intested in, the household income.
+Let's add the variable we're intested in, the household income:

 ``` r
 ggplot() +